War crimes in the Syrian civil war: Attacks on civilians in populated areas

 The demolition of opposition neighbourhoods was reported during the conflict.
 The first incident of large-scale demolitions documented by Human Rights Watch took place in July 2012.
 HRW analysis of satellite imagery in 2014 showed that in the subsequent two years, the Syrian authorities had demolished a total of at least 145 hectares of mostly residential buildings in seven neighbourhoods in Hama and Damascus.
 A UN report published in February 2014 stated: "Government forces consistently failed to employ precision weapons when attacking targets in dense urban areas.
 Repeatedly throughout the reporting period, they deployed highly imprecise munitions with an expansive impact zone.
 Inevitably, these weapons killed and injured large numbers of civilians.
 Such weapons included barrel bombs. ....
 Government helicopters dropped barrel bombs in the hours before break of fast during Ramadan, on fuel depots, and on busy market areas.
 The information strongly indicates that the manner in which the attacks were carried out, the timing and duration of the attacks demonstrates that the aim of the Government’s campaign of barrel-bombing was to terrorise the civilian population present in the areas attacked, with the clear message that no civilian was safe anywhere at any time of the day or night."

+On 16 April 2013, the Tadamon massacre took place in the vicinity of the Othman Mosque in the Tadamon neighbourhood of the Syrian capital of Damascus.
+Soldiers affiliated with the Syrian Arab Armed Forces, specifically Branch 227 (Damascus branch) of the Military Intelligence Directorate, killed more than 288 civilians during the massacre.

 The Syrian government reportedly used "barrel bombs" to attack civilian populations in rebel held territories in defiance of United Nations Security Council Resolution 2139 passed on 22 February 2014.
 The bombs are "cheaply made, locally produced, and typically constructed from large oil drums, gas cylinders, and water tanks, filled with high explosives and scrap metal to enhance fragmentation, and then dropped from helicopters".
 According to a UN report published in August 2014: "Government forces continued to perpetrate massacres and conduct widespread attacks on civilians, systematically committing murder, torture, rape and enforced disappearance amounting to crimes against humanity.
 Government forces have committed gross violations of human rights and the war crimes of murder, hostage-taking, torture, rape and sexual violence, recruiting and using children in hostilities and targeting civilians.
 Government forces disregarded the special protection accorded to hospitals and medical and humanitarian personnel.
 Indiscriminate and disproportionate aerial bombardment and shelling led to mass civilian casualties and spread terror.
 Government forces used chlorine gas, an illegal weapon."